The Difference Between Education 1.0 & 3.0

-Schools are doing Education 1.0; talking about doing Education 2.0; when they should be planning and implementing Education 3.0.
+Schools are doing Education 1.0; talking about doing Education 2.0; when they should plan and implement Education 3.0.
 This post seeks to compare the developments of the Internet-Web to those of education.
 The Internet has become an integral thread of the tapestries of most societies throughout the globe.
 The web influences people’s way of thinking, doing and being; and people influence the development and content of the web.

-The Internet of today has become a huge picture window and portal into human perceptions, thinking, and behavior.
-Logically, then, it would seem that schools would follow suit in mimicking what is happening via the Internet to assist children and youth to function, learn, work, and play in a healthy, interactive, and pro-social manner in their societies-at-large.
+Today’s Internet has become a huge picture window and portal into human perceptions, thinking, and behavior.
+Logically, then, it would seem that schools would follow suit in mimicking what is happening via the Internet to assist children and youth to function, learn, work, and play in a healthy, interactive, and pro-social manner in their societies at large.

 Most schools are still living within and functioning through an Education 1.0 model.
-Although many would deny this, they are focusing on an essentialist-based curriculum with related ways of teaching and testing.
+Although many would deny this, they focus on an essentialist-based curriculum with related ways of teaching and testing.

 The foundation of essentialist curriculum is based on traditional disciplines such as math, natural science, history, foreign language, and literature.
 Essentialists argue that classrooms should be teacher-oriented.
 The teachers or administrators decide what is most important for the students to learn with little regard to the student interests.
 The teachers also focus on achievement test scores as a means of evaluating progress.
 Students in this system would sit in rows and be taught in masses.
 The students would learn passively by sitting in their desks and listening to the teacher (reference).

-This description (1) rings true with a lot of schools in this age of standardization, accountability, NCLB, Race-to-the-Top, Common Core Curriculum Standards, and (2) has a lot of similarity to Web 1.0…
+This description (1) rings true with many schools in this age of standardization, accountability, NCLB, Race-to-the-Top, Common Core Curriculum Standards, and (2) has a lot of similarity to Web 1.0…

 Web 1.0 was an early stage of the conceptual evolution of the World Wide Web, centered around a top-down approach to the use of the web and its user interface.
 Content creators were few in Web 1.0 with the vast majority of users simply acting as consumers of content.
 Web 1.0 webpage’s information is closed to external editing.
 Thus, information is not dynamic, being updated only by the webmaster.
 Technologically, Web 1.0 concentrated on presenting, not creating so that user-generated content was not available (reference 2).